hewner/csse403/ClassOutline.md

     (mapc (lambda (x) (print x)) '(1 2 3))

+In more recent versions of Java and C#, they've gotten on the cool iteration bandwagon.

 ### In languages where iteration is not special syntax, you often get a profusion of cool "iterator" functions

 RUBY VERSIONS (DO NOT attempt to use on your homework):